ixn-xhio/una-paradigmas-project/README.md

 2024
 Final project programming paradigms

-The project can be run by doing
+The project can be run by each folder (frontend, backend)

-------> cd frontend folder
+cd frontend
 ----> npm run dev

-------> Backend
+cd backend
 ----> mvn spring-boot:run